Tyrrrz/Contextual/Readme.md

 }
 ```

-### Using contexts for non-deterministic inputs
+### Example: using contexts for non-deterministic inputs

-You can use contexts to model non-deterministic inputs, such as for example current system time:
+You can use contexts to model non-deterministic inputs, such as, for example, current system time:

 ```csharp
 class DateTimeContext : Context